sathish-t/nanopore-mod-course/materials/genome-browser-visualization.md

 ![IGV view with individual modified bases](igv_individual_modified_bases.png)

 We can look at the reads for a few more minutes to get familiar with the visualization.
-Pick a read id of a read that looks interesting to you and record it somewhere.
+Pick one or a few read ids of reads that look interesting to you and whose lengths are in the tens of kbs and record the details such as read id and location on the genome somewhere.
-When we visualize single molecules, you can visualize this molecule.
+When we visualize single molecules, you can visualize these molecules you've picked out.

 ## Visualizing modifications across single reads with custom script